jjlee-22/CPTSearch/README.md

 - Search interface
 - Contact specialist interface

-The TableViewController.swift and ViewController.swift (backend) portion contains the following:
+#### The TableViewController.swift and ViewController.swift (backend) portion contains the following:
 - Catalog page that displays all the orders from the Orders.plist
 - Orders.plist is an XML format that stored all the medical data
 - Search page and contact specialist page codes

+#### The Specialists.swift, SpecialistViewController, SpecialistsTableViewCell, and SpecialistsTableViewController (backend) portion contains the following:
+- View interface for the specialist page
+- Models for the specialist object
+- Displaying specialists on the table view